Beachvolley-Project/meeture/README.md

 In order not to forget the event date, Meeture users can join the Telegram group and receive a notification whenever an event is created.
 Now every Berliner is ready to enjoy the summer!

+To get Telegram Notifications when a new event is added: add Meeture on Telegram.
+Link: https://t.me/meeture

 Tech stack: JavaScript, Express, NodeJS, Handlebars, Bootstrap

 Link: https://meeture-berlin.herokuapp.com/